 - Circa-1772 colonial farmhouse surrounded by picturesque English gardens

-- Equestrian facilities: four barns, riding arena, and two fenced paddocks
+- Equestrian facilities: three barns, riding arena, and two fenced paddocks

 - Four additional dwellings, a greenhouse, and maple syrup production facility